 "Be still, and know that I am God; I will be exalted among the nations, I will be exalted in the earth."1

-We have a friend whose young daughter tends to be a perfectionist and, as a piano student, she obsesses about getting every note right.
-She is so determined to get her exercises perfect she will practice over and over, groaning every time she hits a wrong note—until she can play perfectly, "Twinkle, twinkle little star!"
+My daughter tends to be a perfectionist and, as a piano student, she obsesses about getting every note right.
+She is so determined to get her exercises perfect she will practice over and over, groaning every time she hits a wrong note, until the song is played perfectly.

 Sound familiar?
 We can, like many of the religious Pharisees of Christ's day, do everything right—outwardly—but inwardly our lives are empty because we don't take time to listen to the music—the music of life.